Skip to content

 Can I use my own API keys?

 Yes.
 Bring-your-own-keys is a core design choice for augLab rather than an aftermarket add-on.
-You paste provider credentials into secure storage, and runtime traffic for language models goes directly to those vendors under their terms and telemetry. augLab does not mark up token pricing: you see provider invoices or dashboards for model usage distinct from platform subscription line items.
+You paste provider credentials into secure storage, and runtime traffic for language models goes directly to those vendors under their terms and telemetry. augLab does not mark up token pricing: you see provider invoices or dashboards for model usage distinct from platform fees.
 Rotation and scoping of keys remain under your control, which matters for least-privilege security reviews and for finance teams forecasting AI spend.
 If a key is revoked or hits quota, failures surface in execution logs so you can fix forward quickly.

 Still have questions? contact@auglab.ai